kircherlab/hemoMIPs/README.md

 This folder contains: \
 A realigned BAM generated by GATK3 IndelRealigner: `realign_all_samples.bam`. \
 A VCF containing genotypes for all sites generated by GATK3 UnifiedGenotyper: `realign_all_samples.all_sites.vcf.gz`. \
-The final VCF with variants of interest: `realign_all_samples.vcf.gz`. \
+The final VCF with non-homozygote reference alleles: `realign_all_samples.vcf.gz`. \
 A filtered list of InDels: `realign_all_samples.indel_check.txt`. \

 MIP performance statistics: `realign_all_samples.MIPstats.tsv`. \
 Variant Effect Pridictions: `realign_all_samples.vep.tsv.gz`.

 ## Report
 `/output/dataset/report`

-Your final analysis tables and html files are stored in the `/report/gatk4` or `/report/gatk3` folder depending on which GATK version is used.
+Final analysis tables and html files are stored in the `/report/gatk4` or `/report/gatk3` folder depending on which GATK version is used.
+A description of output files and is available in the sections _Report generation_ and _Report tables in text format_ below.

-### HTML files

-Various HTML files are generated to be visualized in a browser: \
-`ind_Sample1.html`, `ind_Sample2.html` ... contain sample specific performance and variant information. \
-`summary.html` and `report.html` contain summarized information of the full dataset. \

-### Analysis CSV tables

-`ind_status.csv` contains the individual analysed samples with performance statistics. \
-`inversion_calls.csv` contains information about the Inversion Design, empty if no Inversion design is provided. \
-`variant_annotation.csv` contains formation about all variants. \
-`variant_calls_benign.csv` and `variant_calls.csv` lists information about the benign and non-benign variants respectively.

 ## Pipeline description